- Department Home

 - Speech / Language Pathology

 - 22-23 OESS All Professional Development Slides and Resources

 - Resources & Links

 The IEP team must actively involve the student in developing his/her IEP to be in effect during his/her ninth grade year or upon turning 16 years of age, whichever comes first.
-Transitions services must be based on the individual student’s needs, taking into account the student’s preferences and interest.
+Translation services must be based on the individual student’s needs, taking into account the student’s preferences and interests.
 Transition planning will include, where appropriate, services in the following areas:

 - Employment and other post-school adult living objectives, including job skill training

 - Acquisition of daily living skills and a functional vocational evaluation

 - Supported employment services can be initiated during the final graduating semester of high school.

 Transition planning is a student-centered, team-supported effort.
 Outside transition specialists must be pre-authorized by the parents when invited to attend the IEP meeting.

 - Transition specialist